rwth-acis/Virtual-Agents-Framework/Documentation/index.md

 3. Enter https://github.com/rwth-acis/Virtual-Agents-Framework.git#[version] into the text field where [version] is replaced with "v", followed by the release number, e.g. "v1.2.1" or upm for the latest version.
    Confirm the download by clicking on the "add" button.

-If you specify "upm" to get the latest version, be aware that the package is not automatically updated and you will not be notified about updates automatically.
+If you specify "upm" to get the latest version, be aware that the package is not automatically updated, and you will not be notified about updates automatically.
 This command just pulls the latest version which is available at that time.
 To update to the newest current version, remove the package again and re-download it.